Holistic Doula Training

 * Learn about the more than 20 types of Doula Professionals

 Each year at A Life Of Peace Wellness Education Institute, we have two options for gaining certification as a Holistic Doula.
-You are welcome to attend one of our 7 Day international retreats in Ghana, West Africa where we work diligently in learning both theory and hands on practices for prenatal, birth and postpartum services starting on a Friday evening and concluding Monday morning.
-The annual retreat includes lodging for out of town attendees, two meals (breakfast and lunch) and some time to relax and explore Ghana is included.
+You are welcome to attend one of our 7 Day international retreats in Ghana, West Africa where we work diligently in learning both theory and hands on practices for prenatal, birth and postpartum services.
+Lodging, two meals (breakfast and lunch) and some time to relax and explore Ghana is included.
 Students will fully complete their training practical as a volunteer doula at one of our local maternity clinic.

-If you require distant learning, we also have an online course every year.
-For two consecutive weekends we meet on Saturday and Sunday in the online classroom.
-These four days of six hours of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
+If you require distant learning, we also have an online course.
+These four days of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
 The curriculum is identical to the in person classes and hands on learning assignments are given to online students for additional practice with your Holistic Doula Home Training Kit.

 Holistic Doula Ethics

 The following Holistic Doula Ethics have been adopted by A Life Of Peace Wellness Education Institute and Divine Ascension Birth Services as the primary code of ethics that are in alignment with both national and international doula and birth organization standards.
 It is our charge to every Holistic Doula that is trained and certified through the Holistic Doula Certification Program to adhere to every ethic outlined below as a method of maintaining professionalism and care of every client of service.